databubs/BellaBeat_Case/README.md

 C:\Users\YOUR_NAME\Desktop\BellaBeat_Case_Study

 We need to add data frames to match each CSV file we are working with Ill be using these data frames for my anaylsis.
-You could use different ones.
+You can use different ones.

+Creating Data Frames
 ```R
 daily_intensities <- read.csv("dailyIntensities_merged.csv")
 daily_activity <- read.csv("dailyActivity_merged.csv")